Updated: July 22, 2021

 Is the bank’s rates and fees acceptable to me?

-It’s also essential that you become aware of their penalty charges and other fees so you can compare it with other banks.
-Choose the one that’s fair to your judgement.
+It’s also essential that you become aware of their penalty charges and other fees so you can compare them with other banks.
+Choose the one that’s fair to your judgment.

 What are the products and services that the bank offers?

 Evaluate your short-term and long-term goals as well as your other financial requirements.

 Check if the bank has the products and services that you need or might need in the future.
 For example, if you’re planning to invest in the money market, it’s appropriate to ask them what investment products they can offer you.